crespire/js-battleship/README.md

 # Battleship

-An implementation of Battleship using Javascript for 2 players.
+An implementation of Battleship using Javascript for 1 player and a computer.

 This project is an opportunity for to:
 * Get comfortable with Javascript objects